rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

     cat /tmp/sealed-git-auth.yaml
     ```

     We should now see the secret is sealed, so it is safe for us to store in our repository.
-It should look something a bit like this, but with longer password and username output.
+It should look something like this, but with longer password and username output.

     <div class="highlight" style="background: #f7f7f7">
     <pre><code class="language-yaml">